Q: How does the school ensure that students stay on track with coursework?

 Q: Does the online environment measure up to the traditional learning model?

 A: At Denver Online High School, we believe that no student learns in the same way.
 While some students function better in a traditional model, others flourish in an online environment.
 Still, some need a mix of both.
-This is where Denver Online High School excels.
+This is where Denver Online excels.
 We provide flexible online courses but have teachers consistently available for students to meet one-on-one with so that each student gets the personalized attention needed for the most successful combination of online and brick-and-mortar learning environments.
-We also provide Connection Days and Grad Prep Fridays and face-to-face credit-earning opportunities at Smedley Learning Center, such as the Art from Ashes poetry workshop, Lighthouse Writers Workshop, and a 3D Modeling Course.
+We also provide many other in-person field trips, internships, apprenticeships, special learning activities, social events, and more!

 Q: Can I work at my own pace?